kylebebak/questionnaire/README.md

 Each item in the `keys` list must be a key for a previously answered question in the questionnaire.
 In a condition, the __answers__ get compared with __vals__, and if their relationships are all `True` under the __operators__, the condition is satisfied.
 If this sounds tricky, just check out the clients!

-#### Condition Operators
+### Condition Operators
 The default operator is __equals__.
 The following operators can be passed as strings: `==`, `!=`, `<`, `>`, `<=`, `>=`, and their corresponding operator functions are looked up.
 If you want to define your own operators, make sure they are functions that accept two values and return a boolean.
 Hint: use lambda functions.

 ## Tests
-If you've forked __questionnaire__ and you want to make sure it's not broken, the modules in the `examples` directory can be used to test it.
+If you've forked __questionnaire__ and want to make sure it's not broken, the modules in the `examples` directory should be used to test it.
 Run, for example, `python -m examples.plans_client` or `python -m examples.activities_client` from the root of the repo.

 ## Contributing
-If you want to improve __questionnaire__ with tests, new core prompters, or other features, fork the repo and submit a pull request!
+If you want to improve __questionnaire__ with tests, new core prompters, or other features, fork the repo and submit a pull request.
+Automated tests or new prompters would be nice!

 ## License